Clean Air Network Advocates For Change In Indoor Environments To Enhance Health And Wellbeing In Hong Kong At The Clean Air For Schools And Beyond For...

-(MENAFN- Media OutReach Newswire) Nearly 100 representatives and leaders from local governmental, social welfare, education, healthcare and architecture organizations gather for collective ideas to improve indoor air quality HONG KONG SAR - Media OutReach Newswire - 7 February 2024 - The Clean Air Network (CAN) today organized the "Clean Air for Schools and Beyond" forum, attracting close to 100 representatives and leaders from local governmental, social welfare, education, healthcare and architecture sectors and gathered twelve speakers from industry and academia to address the prospects and challenges facing Hong Kong's indoor environment.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 7 February 2024 - The Clean Air Network (CAN) today organized the "Clean Air for Schools and Beyond" forum, attracting close to 100 representatives and leaders from local governmental, social welfare, education, healthcare and architecture sectors and gathered twelve speakers from industry and academia to address the prospects and challenges facing Hong Kong's indoor environment.

 Patrick Fung, CEO of Clean Air Network delivered the opening speech for the forum